apache/hudi/docs/_posts/2020-10-15-apache-hudi-meets-apache-flink.md

 ## 3. Decoupling Spark
 In theory, Hudi uses Spark as its computing engine to use Spark's distributed computing power and RDD's rich operator capabilities.
 Apart from distributed computing power, Hudi uses RDD more as a data structure, and RDD is essentially a bounded data set.
 Therefore, it is theoretically feasible to replace RDD with List (of course, it may sacrifice performance/scale).
 In order to ensure the performance and stability of the Hudi Spark version as much as possible.
-We can keep the setting the bounded data set as the basic operation unit.
+We can keep setting the bounded data set as the basic operation unit.
 Hudi's main operation API remains unchanged, and RDD is extracted as a generic type.
 The Spark engine implementation still uses RDD, and other engines use List or other bounded  data set according to the actual situation.

 ### Decoupling principle